 Universal is in development with Jason Blum of Blumhouse Productions, of “Paranormal Activity” fame.

-Relativity recently backed out of development after Universal had put the project into turnaround with Taylor Lautner attached.
+Relativity backed out of development after Universal had put the project into turnaround with Taylor Lautner attached.
 Will the film ever get made?